 1 10 banks have terminated their agreements with Eika Gruppen and left the Eika Alliance.
-These banks in total own 12.1% of the shares in Eika Gruppen.
-The 10 alliance banks left the alliance when their agreements terminated October 24th 2021.
-These banks have transferred 15.7% of the portfolio in Eika Boligkreditt as of 2021Q2.
-Eika Boligkreditt have given notice of termination of distribution agreement with effect from January 1st 2022.
+The 10 banks left the alliance when their agreements terminated October 24th 2021 and sold their shares in Eika Gruppen, 11.9% of total number of shares, to the remaining Eika banks regulated in an agreement dated February 10th 2022.
+These banks have transferred 14.5% of the portfolio in Eika Boligkreditt as of 2021Q4.
+Eika Boligkreditt have terminated the distribution agreement with effect from January 1st 2022.
 Se appendix for a description of the effect of cancellation of the distribution agreement.